hxlnt/Resources/README.md

 ------

-### Assembly language and BASIC for 8-bit computers
+### Assembly language and BASIC for 8-bit computers and game consoles
-- _[6502 Assembly Language Programming](http://www.amazon.com/Assembly-Language-Programming-Self-teaching-Guides/dp/0471861200)_: This workbook-style book is how I first taught myself 6502 ASM.
+- _[6502 Assembly Language Programming](http://www.amazon.com/Assembly-Language-Programming-Self-teaching-Guides/dp/0471861200)_: This workbook-style book will teach you how to write assembly language code for the Apple II, Commodore 64, NES, and other _hot new 6502-based systems!_
 - [AtariAge: Atari 2600 Programming Guide](http://www.atariage.com/2600/programming/): Metaresource for Atari 2600 programming (documentation, sample code, utilities, etc.) from Atari enthusiast forum AtariAge.
 - [Romhacking.net](http://www.romhacking.net): Active community for video game ROM hacking (mostly 8- and 16-bit) with useful collections of utilities and documentation.
 - [NintendoAge](http://www.nintendoage.com): The premiere forum for NES collectors and general enthusiasts has a subforum on NES programming with some of the best NES ASM tutorials ("Nerdy Nights") out there.